 - Promotion to Parent: Akira, in a deconstruction.
 He's the oldest and so has to play the surrogate father role, especially when their mother leaves them.
 He takes much of the hardship.

 - Really Gets Around: Keiko, from what's implied, as the four kids are half-siblings and, like the kids, she doesn't know who their fathers are either.
 This adds more problems when the money runs out and the Akira tries to get help from two of Yuki's potential fathers.

 - Surprisingly Realistic Outcome: Because only one other person knows about their situation, no one can help the kids and things get worse down the road as they risk being evicted entirely if the landlords find out.

-- Their mother, while she abandoned them, did leave them money but, unfortunately, she didn't leave them enough to last a year, let alone a few months, so, when money gets tight, the rent can't be paid and the utilities are cut off.
+- Their mother, while she abandoned them, did leave them money but, unfortunately, she didn't leave them enough to last more than a few months, let alone a year, so, when money gets tight, the rent can't be paid and the utilities are cut off.
 Adding to this, the oldest, Akira and Kyoko, are too young to work, so they have no means of financially supporting themselves.

 - While deaths from household falls are a common occurrence, we can guess that what played a part in Yuki's death was malnutrition

 - Tragic Dream: Akira promised Yuki that he'd take her to see the Japanese Monorail and to the airport to take watch airplanes to take off.
 Sadly, by the time he does do either of those things, it's after she died and he buries her there